National University of Cordoba: Statistics

 -

-Carlos Saúl Menem Akil was an Argentine lawyer and politician who served as the President of Argentina from 1989 to 1999.
-Ideologically, he identified as a Peronist and supported economically liberal policies.
-He led Argentina as president during the 1990s and implemented a free market liberalization.
-He served as President of the Justicialist Party for thirteen years (from 1990 to 2001 and again from 2001 to 2003), and his political approach became known as Federal Peronism.
+Carlos Saúl Menem was an Argentine politician who served as the president of Argentina for ten years, from 1989 to 1999.
+He identified as Peronist, serving as President of the Justicialist Party for 13 years (from 1990 to 2001 and again from 2001 to 2003), and his political approach became known as Menemism.

 -